Classification and reconstruction for single-pixel imaging with classical and quantum neural networks: Introduction

-Due to the fact that quantum processors currently have a small qubit register size and the simulation has exponential complexity depending on the number of qubits, this work uses quite primitive dataset and compares with classical models with simple architecture.
+Owing to the fact that quantum processors currently have a small qubit register size and the simulation has exponential complexity depending on the number of qubits, this work uses rather primitive datasets (with a small number of grayscale pixels) and compares with classical models with a simple architecture.
+The complete classical analog of the parameterized quantum circuits used in this work is a fully-connected neural network.
+Due to the architecture similarity, we believe that it would be the most valid to compare these two models.